Explore mixed reality devices

 Whether a device is tethered to a PC or self-contained has no effect on whether the device is holographic (augmented reality) or immersive (virtual reality).
 Both types of devices can be tethered or untethered.

 In the following diagram of the mixed reality spectrum, you can see that choosing a target experience for your application corresponds to the type of device you can target.
 If you're creating an application that relies on the physical world around the user, HoloLens is the best bet.
 If you're going to throw your users into the deep end of the spectrum, then a Windows mixed reality immersive headset is the way to go.

-Although no single device can run the entire mixed reality spectrum in today's technological landscape, the hope is that future holographic devices will become more immersive, while immersive devices will become more holographic.
+Although no single device can run the entire mixed reality spectrum in today's technological landscape, the hope is that future holographic devices can become more immersive, while immersive devices can become more holographic.